Managing invoices when starting out: how to simplify the management of payments and invoices for a startup business

 5. Electronic invoicing: a modern and efficient solution

-With the increasing digitization of transactions, electronic invoicing has emerged as an essential solution for many entrepreneurs.
+With the increasing digitisation of transactions, electronic invoicing has emerged as an essential solution for many entrepreneurs.
 In addition to being faster, electronic invoicing is also more ecological and secure.
+In particular, it allows:

 Actualités Billup